"the vivacious soprano voice of Héloïse Werner pounces on individual notes and words with a tiger’s tenacity and a kitten’s glee"

 Rupert Christiansen, The Telegraph

-Héloïse's debut album 'Phrases' is out now on Delphian Records: Sunday Times 10 Best Classical Records of 2022, Gramophone Magazine Editor’s Choice (“extraordinary range, tone and vocal abilities (...) composer of subtle imagination"), Presto Classical Editor's Choices ("absolute tour de force”), BBC Music Magazine Choral/Song Choice (*****), Classical album of the week in The Times (****) and described by Apple Music as "a staggering debut from an imaginative and original voice”.
+Héloïse’s debut album ‘Phrases’ is out now on Delphian Records: Sunday Times 10 Best Classical Records of 2022, Gramophone Magazine Editor’s Choice (“extraordinary range, tone and vocal abilities (…) composer of subtle imagination”), Presto Classical Editor’s Choice (“absolute tour de force”), BBC Music Magazine Choral/Song Choice (*****), Classical album of the week in The Times (****) and described by Apple Music as “a staggering debut from an imaginative and original voice”.
 Her second album ‘Close-Ups’ in June 2024 on Delphian Records, generously supported by PRS Foundation.

 In 2019, Héloïse performed her solo opera The Other Side of the Sea at Kings Place as part of their Venus Unwrapped series (“you can’t help but be dazzled by it” **** The Times).
 Written in collaboration with poet Octavia Bright, director Emily Burns and visual artist Jessie Rodger, the opera explores language and identity.
 It was first premiered in London & Aldeburgh in 2018, with generous support from The Michael Cuddigan Trust, and developed in 2017 during a Snape Maltings residency under the mentorship of Zoë Martlew.
 In 2016, Héloïse starred in Jonathan Woolgar’s acclaimed one-woman opera Scenes from the End at London’s Tristan Bates Theatre, following on from successful runs at the Camden and Edinburgh Fringe Festivals.